vectorvalor2/RED-POE/README.md

 This phased approach aligns closely with your proposed workflow while keeping the engine modular, testable, and extensible.

-One conversation = one vertical slice = one downloadable ZIP
+One conversation = one vertical slice = one downloadable ZIP.

 Each slice will: